Castellano46/Castellano46/README.md

 * ## [Go to My CV](https://github.com/Castellano46/Castellano46/blob/main/CV-Pedro.pdf) 📚🧑🏼‍💻

 ## My Projects 🚧🛠️🚧
 Throughout the Mobile App Development Bootcamp, I have created several applications, using different resources for each one.
-Below, I show some of these apps..
+Below, I show some of these apps.

  ## Practice for the Advanced iOS module at Keepcoding.
 In this practice, I develop a small app using Xcode and the Swift language under the MVVM (Model-View-ViewModel) design pattern.
 For its development I have used external libraries like Kingfisher and Keychain.
 In addition, I have used CoreData and MapKit for the first time.